eclarke/mars/Readme.md

 MARS has a lot of configuration options, which are described by a comment over each option.
 Options that are not required by all rules are commented-out by default.

-Steps that require certain configuration options will let you know during execution.
+Steps that require certain configuration options will let you know prior to execution.
 Edit the config file, uncomment that option by removing the `#` and specify a value.

 Other options have reasonable defaults specified, like the number of threads given to any program.